valentin-cochin/valentin-cochin/README.md

 <h1 align="center">Hello!
 I am Valentin Cochin. 💻✨</h1>

 <p align="justify">
 After 4 years of experience in project management, I became passionate about computer science.
-I am currently training to become an application developer, fluent in English,  I am looking for a internship or a job starting June 1st. in Asia, Europe or remote.
+Therefore, I decided to train as an application developer which leads me to get a job opportunity.
+Fluent in English, I am creating a technical blog to expand my programming and teaching skills.
 If you want more information, please look my <a href=https://cvdesignr.com/p/5f3e51cd754b0>online CV</a>.
-You can also go to my <a href=https://www.linkedin.com/in/valentin-cochin/>LinkedIn profile</a>.
+You can also go to my <a href=https://www.linkedin.com/in/valentin-cochin/>LinkedIn profile</a>. <strong>Do not hesitate to contact me there</strong>.
 </p>

 ## 🌱 I am currently digging into

+### 💨 Go
+- HTTP with Go
+- Goroutines

 ### ☕ Java
-- Android
+- Hibernate
-- Mockito
+- Spring

-### 📄 JavaScript
+### 📜 JavaScript
-- React
+- JavaScript Ninja

 ### 🐍 Python
 - Flask